 But if it could (and it will) shift your life into being healthy, productive, and happy, isn’t it worth it?

-Oh, and you don’t have to wait for January!
+Oh, and you don’t have to wait for a new year, a birthday, or some other arbitrary starting point.
 Start right now.
-If you do, by January you’ll be living a better life!
+If you do, by next January you’ll be living a better life!
 You’ll be in the habit of being awake, focused, and energized enough to create success on your own terms.